 Selected Cost Federal Grant Program Considerations State Grant Program Considerations Items Uniform Guidance Chapter 783 Supplement for State Grant Programs General Costs of Government 2 CFR § 200.444 (a) For states, local governments, and Indian Tribes, the general costs of government are unallowable except as provided in Travel Costs.
-Unallowable costs include: (1) Salaries and expenses of the Office of the Governor of a state or the chief executive of a local government or the chief executive of an Indian Tribe; (2) Salaries and other expenses of a state legislature, tribal council, or similar local governmental body, such as a county supervisor, city council, or school board, whether incurred for purposes of legislation or executive direction; (3) Costs of the judicial branch of a government; (4) Costs of prosecutorial activities unless treated as a direct cost to a specific program if authorized by statute or regulation.
-However, this does not preclude the allowability of other legal activities of the Attomey General as described in Defense and Prosecution of Criminal and Civil Proceedings.
-Claims.
-Appeals and Patent Infringements; and (5) Costs of other general types of government services normally provided to the general public, such as fire and police, unless provided as a direct cost under a program statute or regulation. (b) Indian tribes and Councils of Governments (COGs) as defined by state law, may include up to 50 percent of salaries and expenses directly attributable to managing and operating state programs by the chief executive and their staff in the indirect cost calculation without documentation.
-Goods or Services for Personal Use 2 CFR § 200.445 (a) Costs of goods or services for the personal use of the local government's employees are unallowable regardless of whether the cost is reported as taxable income to the employees.(b) Housing costs (for example, depreciation, maintenance, utilities, furnishings, rent), housing allowances, and personal living expenses for local government employees are only allowable as direct costs and must be approved in advance by the state agency.
+Unallowable costs include: (1) Salaries and expenses of the Office of the Governor of a state or the chief executive of a local government or the chief executive of an Indian Tribe; (2) Salaries and other expenses of a state legislature, tribal council, or similar local governmental body, such as a county supervisor, city council, or school board, whether incurred for purposes of legislation or executive direction; (3) Costs of the judicial branch of a government; (4) Costs of the judicial branch of a government; (5) Costs of prosecutorial activities unless treated as a direct cost to a specific program if authorized by statute or regulation.
+However, this does not preclude the allowability of other legal activities of the Attorney General as described in Defense and Prosecution of Criminal and Civil Proceedings, Claims.
+Appeals and Patent Infingements; and (5) Costs of other general types of government services normally provided to the general public, such as fire and police, unless provided as a direct cost under a program statute or regulation. (b) Indian tribes and Councils of Governments (COGs) as defined by state law, may include up to 50 percent of salaries and expenses directly articles and program statute or regulation.
+Goods or Services for Personal Use 2 CFR § 200.445 (a) Costs of goods or services for the personal use of the local government's employees are unallowable regardless of whether the cost is reported as taxable income to the employees. (b) Housing costs (for example, depreciation, maintenance, utilities, furnishings, rent), housing allowances, and personal living expenses for local government employees are only allowable as direct costs and must be approved in advance by the state agency.